stefaneidelloth/treezjs/doc/views/monitorView.md

 You can use the progress bars to **filter the log messages**.
 Click on a progress bar to see its **corresponding log messages**.

-If you use your mouse to **hover over a log message** you can see additional information in a pop-up window.
+If you use your mouse to **hover over a log message** you can see additional information in a **pop-up window**.
 That additional information is escpecially useful for **error messages**.
-If you would like to be get to the source code that caused the error, you can (hopefully) click on a link of the stack trace that is shown in the pop-up window of the error log message.
+If you would like to be get to the source code that caused the error, you can (hopefully) click on a link of the **stack trace** that is shown in the pop-up window of the error log message.

 ----